Your Fitness – Best 4 Ways To Maintain Your Buzz After Exercise

 Set a timer that gets you up and out of your chair every hour at work.

-Use that time to stretch, or get a glass of water or use the toilet.
+Use that time to stretch, get a glass of water or use the toilet – these will help to maintain the buzz after exercise going all day.

 Another great tip is to drink enough water!
 Yes, you’ve heard it before – but only because it’s essential: being dehydrated contributes to headaches, irregular bowel movements and worsens stress.